pkonkle213/week-4-c-sharp-pairs-team-3/module-1_Mini-Capstone/CapstoneSuccessCriteria.md

 *   Writing code that is not unit testable
 *   Saving Unit Tests for the end
 *   No Unit Tests
-*   Trying to write everything at one time instead of dividing the functionality
+*   Trying to write everything at one time instead of attacking one feature at a time
 *   Not pairing
 *   Not communicating, especially concerning expectations and availability over the weekend
 *   Not asking questions when you are stuck or don’t understand how to do what you need to do